ShailaText – Pesach Guide

 After chatzos, you may go to a non-Jewish barber if you forgot to have a haircut in advance or to shave.
 In cases of need, you may cut nails after chatzos if you forgot to do so beforehand.

-When Erev Pesach falls on Shabbos, as it does in 2021, these restrictions do not apply on Erev Shabbos.
+When Erev Pesach falls on Shabbos, these restrictions do not apply on Erev Shabbos.

 What brochoh do we make on matzAh brei?